Cemeteries

 The lying-in or resting period at the cemeteries of the city of Eberswalde is 15 years for urn graves and 20 years for earth graves.
 This is the minimum lying period, i.e. the time that an urn or coffin must remain untouched in the ground, the so-called resting period.
 In the case of elective graves, the authorised user can purchase a grave site for 30 years.
 This is then the period of use.

 As the authorised user, you are obliged to care for the grave site for the duration of the period of inactivity or the acquired period of use.
 At the end of the period of use, you can submit an application to withdraw the right of use.
 This applies to elective graves where the period of use exceeds the period of lying in state.
 In most cases, the relinquishment of a grave site is followed by the clearing of the grave site.
-For alternative grave types, for example the urn grove, the cemetery will take over the maintenance of the grave for 15 years.
+For alternative types of graves, for example the urn grove, the cemetery takes over the maintenance of the grave for 15 years.

 Only people with a certified walking disability may drive their car into the cemetery.
 Upon application and for an annual fee of €39, they will receive a driving licence and a key for the gate on Tramper Chaussee.